KEYNOTE-483: Keytruda Combo Approved

 No reliable biomarkers (such as PD-L1 expression) currently predict who will respond best, meaning the treatment benefits patients regardless of PD-L1 status.

-Mesothelioma patients now have two FDA-approved first-line immunotherapy options: pembrolizumab + chemotherapy (KEYNOTE-483) or nivolumab + ipilimumab (CheckMate-743).
+people with mesothelioma now have two FDA-approved first-line immunotherapy options: pembrolizumab + chemotherapy (KEYNOTE-483) or nivolumab + ipilimumab (CheckMate-743).
 Discuss with your oncologist which approach may be best for your situation.

 Side Effects